 For RNA-seq data the combination of statistical filtering on expression levels with filtering on genomic entities enables focused analysis.

-One of cornerstones is the possibility to analyze data using a flexible and easy to use statistical framework.
-The user can select among the following statistical methods:
+One cornerstones is the possibility to analyze data using a flexible and easy to use statistical framework.
+The user can select from a wide range of statistical methods, such as:

 - two group comparison (t-test)

 - quadratic regression

 In addition to the methods above, filtering on Fold change and Log fold change (Difference) are supported.